'Indo-Pak Express' to be back on Tour, albeit for just Mexico event as of now | Sports-Games

-The much-popular Indo-Pak pairing of Rohan Bopanna and Aisam-ul-haq Qureshi will be back after six years when it competes at the Acapulco ATP 500 event in Mexico from March 15.
+The much-popular Indo-Pak pairing of Rohan Bopanna and Aisam-ul-haq Qureshi will be back after six years when it competes at the Acapulco ATP 500 event but as of now it's an one-off arrangement since their combined ranking won't let them enter bigger tournaments together.

 It will be first time that Bopanna and Aisam, known as 'Indo-Pak Express' will play together since they last competed at the ATP 250 event in Shenzen in 2014.

-The 2010 season turned out to be a breakthrough for Bopanna and Aisam as they reached the US Open final together, losing to great Bryan brothers.
+The 2010 season turned out be breakthrough for Bopanna and Aisam as they reached the US Open final together, losing to the legendary Bryan brothers.

 Bopanna even became world number three in that phase, touching his career-high rank in 2010.
-Their pairing generated huge interest in both the countries given the rivalry between the Asian neighbors.
+Their pairing generated huge interest in both the countries given the rivalry between the Asian neighbours.

 Now, both 40-year-old Bopanna and Aisam will be together again, albeit the arrangement as of now, is only for one tournament. ''Right now we are just getting together to play in Mexico.
-So far we have not spoken about future,'' Aisam told PTI.
-Asked if it could well be a long-term arrangement, Aisam said, ''Hopefully, it goes well and we can maybe play more tournaments in future as well.''
+So far we have not spoken about future,'' Aisam told PTI. ''Hopefully, it goes well and we can maybe play more tournaments in future as well.''
 The 40-year-old Pakistani tennis icon said they were actually trying to enter the Dubai Duty Free Championships together but could not.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)